 Second, the city will support the physical/emotional health rights of caregivers for sustainable caregiving services.
 Starting in October 2019, a free flu shot will be offered to all caregivers ages 64 and under working for the long-term caregiving institutions in Seoul.

-Third, the city will increase the assessment items related to the betterment of labor conditions of caregivers in the index of “Excellent Seoul-type Caregiving Service Certificate,” which is given to excellent long-term caregiving institutions that satisfies the criteria for good caregiving service set by the city, in order to induce voluntary participation from institutions.
+Third, the city will increase the assessment items related to the betterment of labor conditions of caregivers in the index of “Excellent Seoul-type Caregiving Service Certificate,” which is given to excellent long-term caregiving institutions that satisfy the criteria for a good caregiving service set by the city, in order to induce voluntary participation from institutions.
 In addition, educational programs for job skill enhancement will be developed and provided for caregivers to improve their capabilities.

 Fourth, the city will make efforts to strengthen the publicity surrounding long-term caregiving institutions in order to address the situation in which the industry is crowded with small-scale institutions because of the low entry barriers, leading to lower labor conditions of workers and the services.

 The city will check twice a year whether those institutions will have used the “financial accounting system for long-term caregiving institutions” for transparent financial management.
 Plus, the “Seoul Long-term Caregiving Policy Committee” will be established and operated, in which the city, caregivers, caregiving institutions, and experts will participate to give advice on the related policies of the city.